Ajan-S/Python_CompanyTracker/README.md

         self.search_entry.pack()
         self.search_entry.bind("<KeyRelease>", self.search_companies)

-        self.listbox = tk.Listbox(root)
+        self.company_listbox = tk.Listbox(root)
-        self.listbox.pack()
+        self.company_listbox.pack()

         self.populate_listbox()
 ```
-The initialisation function calls the load_companies and populate_listbox functions, to store the list in the json file as a set in a variable called companies and to take the set and display it in a listbox called companylist.
+The initialisation function calls the load_companies and populate_listbox functions.
+These store the list in the json file as a set, in a variable called companies, and takes the set, displaying it in a listbox called companylist.

 ### File Handling
   In order to handle the list of comapnies that are being tracked by the application a json file called companies is used.
 This is to make sure that the companies that are being tracked is saved somewhere even when the application has been closed.
 The load function below loads the json file converting its contents from a list to a set, if no file has been found it returns an empty set.
 As json files can only save lists, the function converts the list into a set to make sure that there are no duplicate companies being displayed.